UVADS/orientation-technical/msds-residential/README.md

 6. Summer Professor's Special Requests.
 There are items your upcoming professors have asked you to pay particular attention to. (* indicates difficulty)

+   Think of this section as a test.
+When you read this list ask yourself if you are prepared to teach each item to someone.

    * Professor Kropko
       * pip / pip install [***] (python badge)
       * you must test, don't just assume it works (e.g. run import numpy afterwards to see if it is working) [*]